Top

 • Tax domicile confusion that complicates jurisdiction and claim processing.

-• Deaths abroad where local authorities issue conflicting documentation.
+• Deaths abroad where local authorities issue conflicting or incomplete documentation.

 • Policies written for domestic lives that fail to anticipate global mobility.